HaveIBeenPwned/EmailAddressExtractor/README.md

 # The Have I Been Pwned Email Address Extractor
-A project to rapidly extract all email addresses from any files in a given path
+A project to rapidly extract all email addresses from any files in a given path.

 # Background